MeiersD/Cellular_Automata_Turing/README.md

-# Cellular Atomata
+# Building a Turing Machine using Cellular Automata
-This project is an app to mess around with CA and try out some cool algorithms.
-Still a work in progress
+Peter, take a look at the pdf.
+My idea was to try to emulate the results they got, by making an adder of some sort.
+The current code just has a copy of a warm-up project, feel free to play around with it and see what you can come up with